umeshkumhar/terraform-provider-backupdr/docs/data-sources/plan.md

 Read-Only:

-- `href` (String) It displays the API URI for backup plan template
+- `href` (String) It displays the API URI for backup plan template.
-- `id` (String) It displays the ID of the backup template
+- `id` (String) It displays the ID of the backup template.
 - `name` (String) It displays the backup template name.
 - `override` (String) It displays if you can override the backup plan settings or not.
 It can be true or false.
-- `sourcename` (String) it displays the source name.
+- `sourcename` (String) It displays the source name.
 It normally matches the name string.
 - `stale` (Boolean) It displays the possible values true or false.